koushikreddy09/koushik09/README.md

 **Tech Stack:**
 Java • Spring Boot • Kafka • Redis • PostgreSQL • React • Docker

+**What it demonstrates:**

+* Event-driven microservices architecture
+* Low-latency fraud scoring pipeline
+* Redis-backed real-time feature checks
+* Explainable fraud decisions (no black boxes)
+* End-to-end system design from ingestion → decision

+👉 *If a suspicious transaction sneaks in, this system is already suspicious of it.*

 ### 🚗 Driver Drowsiness Detection System

 A real-time computer vision system that detects driver fatigue using facial landmark tracking and machine learning techniques.